 Its Saturday night horror time as I take a look at another cult horror film, this one comes from the horror legend Wes Craven.
-So without further ado here’s my The Hills Have Eyes Blu-ray review.
+So without further ado here’s my The Hills Have Eyes blu-ray review of the Arrow Video release.

 - UK Rating 18